 The American Express® Gold Card offers big rewards on dining and supermarket purchases, with flexible redemption options.
 Unlike typical credit cards, the American Express® Gold Card allows you to carry a balance for certain charges, but not all.

-The card has a $250 annual fee, but there's no foreign transaction fee and you get $10 in statement credits each month for purchases on Grubhub, Seamless, Boxed and at participating partners (enrollment required).
+The card has a $250 annual fee (see rates and fees), but there's no foreign transaction fee and you get $10 in statement credits each month for purchases on Grubhub, Seamless, Boxed and at participating partners (enrollment required).
 Plus, if you link your card to your Uber account, you can get $10 in Uber Cash each month.

-Using the card, you can earn 4 American Express Membership Rewards points per dollar at restaurants, including takeout and delivery, and on up to $25,000 in purchases at U.S. supermarkets each year.
+Using the card, you can earn 4 American Express Membership Rewards points per dollar at restaurants, including takeout and delivery in the U.S., and on up to $25,000 in purchases at U.S. supermarkets each year.
 You can also get 3 points per dollar on flights you book directly with an airline or on AmexTravel.com, and 1 point per dollar on other purchases.
 Terms apply.

 The Membership Rewards points' value depends, in part, on how you redeem the points.
 Using them to book travel or transferring them to one of the American Express travel partners are some of the best options.